 Dr. Juan Hernandez

 Juan Hernández Jr., a native of Camden, New Jersey, was born to Puerto Rican parents in 1968.
 He holds degrees from Valley Forge Christian College (B.S); Gordon-Conwell Theological Seminary (M.Div.
 1998; Th.M.
 2000); and Emory University (Ph.D.
 2006).
 Dr. Hernández has served in various ministerial capacities within Spanish-speaking churches, as well as taught at the Center for Urban and Ministerial Education (Gordon-Conwell), Candler School of Theology and MacAfee School of Theology.
-Currently, he is an assistant professor of Biblical and Theological Studies at Bethel University, St. Paul, Minn., where he lives with his wife Melissa and daughter Iris.
+He is the author of three books with one forthcoming.
+Currently, he is Professor of Biblical and Theological Studies at Bethel University, St. Paul, Minn., where he lives with his wife Melissa and daughter Iris.

 Dr. David Nelms